 4. British Airways OneWorld Lounge

 BA has a Galleries lounge right next to Aspire Lounge 41, on the second upper level of Lounge 2, near the D & E gates for non-Schengen departures.
-This is a great BA lounge, which is great as there are a lot of flights between the UK and Amsterdam.
-You can access this lounge if you are flying out from Amsterdam airport in Business Class or First Class on British Airways or are flying out from Amsterdam airport in ANY class with Silver/Gold/Premier and Oneworld Emerald/Sapphire and are flying on a Oneworld flight.
+This is a great BA lounge, which is great as there are many flights between the UK and Amsterdam.
+You can access this lounge if you are flying out from Amsterdam airport in Business Class or First Class on British Airways or are flying out from Amsterdam airport in any class with Silver/Gold/Premier and Oneworld Emerald/Sapphire and are flying on a Oneworld flight.
 The British Airways lounge at Schiphol is now also apparently accessible with a Priority Pass too.

 The entrance to the lounge is through a pair of sliding doors.
 There are lots of square tables with stylish seating ideal for eating.
 The color scheme is dark seating in a very classy, bright environment.
 Also in the lounge are televisions and shared work tables as well as sofa seats with lower tables.
-The lounge has great views over the tarmac and planes through a wall of floor to ceiling windows.
+The lounge has great views over the tarmac and planes through a wall of floor-to-ceiling windows.

-There are coffee machines with tea and hot chocolate, juices and bottled waters (sparkling and still) as well as cans of beer.
-The only downside to this lounge is the lack of hot food, otherwise, it’s a very good BA lounge.
+There are coffee machines with tea and hot chocolate, juices and bottled waters (sparkling and still), as well as cans of beer.
+The only downside to this lounge is the lack of hot food.
+Otherwise, it’s a very good BA lounge.

 The British Airways lounge is also next doos to the Aspire lounge, so if the BA lounge is full, you can use your Priority Pass to access the Aspire lounge instead.